Extending the Benefits of Parallel Elasticity across Multiple Actuation Tasks: A Geometric and Optimization-Based

 \subsection{Effort as an affine function of stiffness and preload}

-The convexity of RMS source effort depends on the affine relationship between the effort of the source and our optimization variables -- the parallel spring stiffness and preload.
-This section introduces the affine relationship for an arbitrary effort source and then for the combination of an electric motor and a mechanical transmission acting as an effort source.
+The convexity of RMS source effort depends on the affine relationship between effort and our optimization variables, the parallel spring stiffness and preload.
+This section introduces the affine relationship for an arbitrary effort source and then for an electric motor coupled with a mechanical transmission.